Kmack710/710-jobCreator/README.md

     TriggerEvent('QBCore:Client:UpdateObject')
 end)
 ```
-## After that Drag the exports.lua into your qb-core/server folder.
+## After that Drag the exports.lua (From Important Folder) into your qb-core/server folder.
 ## Be sure to run sql.sql in your database!
-From Readme folder.
+From IMPORTANT folder.